sburgholzer/gitops-2024/README.md

 - The [terraform.yml](.github/workflows/terraform.yml) job kept failing for a while on `terraform -chdir="./terraform" fmt -check` even though I was running `terraform fmt` manually
     - Turns out it helps to be in the terraform directory to run `terraform fmt`... after that that, the job passed until the no credentials found, which is to be expected.
 Waiting on the video on OIDC setup (though I've done it before, but don't remember all the steps!)
 - Updated [terraform.yml](.github/workflows/terraform.yml) to default to the terraform directory and removed all `-chdir="./terrafrom"` from the terraform commands to clean it up and in case any new steps added, don't have to remember to add that to the command.

+#### 10/14/24
+- Followed Derek's video on setting up OIDC
+    - used the [oidc-role.yaml](cfn/oidc-role.yaml) template and created a template in CloudFormation and created a stack.
+        - This created the OIDC Connection and a role for this repository